Geometrically/fabric-test-runner/README.md

 ## Usage

+Not used to actions?
+Create a file in ./github/workflows called main.yml .
+Set the yaml file to the example below!

 Using the Fabric Test Runner is extremely simple.
 Here's some simple functionality, testing the mod on 20w17a, and uploading the build artifacts!